PabloAcedo/Interactive-systems-FBIE/README.md

-Final project for the UPF Interactive Systems subject, by Pablo Acedo, Arnau De Bonis and Sergi Centeno.
+Final project for the UPF Interactive Systems subject

+**Authors:** Pablo Acedo, Arnau De Bonis and Sergi Centeno.

 Please, make sure that PoseNet is tracking all your body.
 Begin with the menu scene.